 Close Answer

 Yes.
-They are priced the same as Basic Scans.
+Our Auto Scans which are only scanned on the Noritsu are "straight scans".
+If you would like them on the Frontier, they are priced the same as Custom Scans.
 To order straight scans, just make a note in your order form.
 Just to clarify, straight scans have no color or exposure correction.
 This is only available for C-41 film.

 Close Answer